gerph/riscos-presenter/rougol/speaker-notes.md

 And finally a BBC BASIC program that also does very little.

-As I mentioned, it did all this from April 1st.
-I had kinda hoped that someone would play with it and find that it did more things.
+And the service could actually do all this from April 1st.
+I had kinda hoped that someone would play with it and find that it did more things than just building JFPatch.
 I know I would have.
-It's not hidden, the source on the website says explicitly that it supports these things, and describes which languages are recognised.
+It's not hidden, the HTML source on the website says explicitly that it supports these things, and describes which languages are recognised.

 Nobody came to talk to me about it, so that 'easter egg' remained hidden.